UPennCBE544/2023.github.io/ProjectDescription.md

 ### Perovskites ###

-Build three surfaces: (001)-AO terminated, (110) surface, and (111) surface.
+Build two surfaces: (110) surface and (111) surface.
 The number of layers should be 4 and the final trajectory for the surfaces should resemble the ones below.
 In order to get these structures you may need to create 5 layers using the surf_build.py script and then remove the asymmetric ABO3 atoms from the top and bottom to end up with the desired terminations at 4 total layers.
 Pay attention to the axes in the images below as you orient yourselves.

 <center><img src="../Images/perovskites_surfs.png" alt="window" style="width: 800px;"/><br>
 Schematic of Perovskite Surfaces